 How to Franchise: Bayad Center in the Philippines

-Interested to franchise your own Meralco Bayad Center outlet?
+With this in mind, are you considering to franchise your own Meralco Bayad Center outlet soon?

 Read below to find out how much the franchise fee is, your potential earnings commission, payback period and return on investment, and who you should contact to be able to start your own Bayad Center franchise in the Philippines.